This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Philippines.

 Value Added Tax (VAT) is the main type of indirect taxation in the Philippines.

-If the excess input over output arises from a quarter return, it may be carried over to the next month and quarter/s return.
-Input VAT attributable to zero rated sales may entitle the seller to input tax credit or refund, subject to certain conditions.
+If the amount of output tax exceeds the input tax, the resulting difference is the VAT payable, which must be remitted by the seller to the taxing authority.
+On the other hand, if the amount of input tax exceeds the output tax, the excess input VAT may be carried over to the next quarter.
+Input VAT attributable to zero-rated sales may entitle the seller to an input tax credit or refund, subject to certain conditions.

-Goods imported into the Philippines are subject to VAT equivalent to 12% based on the total value used by the Bureau of Customs in determining tariff and customs duties, plus customs duties, excise taxes, if any, and other charges prior to the release of such goods from the customs custody.
-Enterprises registered with Investment Promotions Agencies are not subject to 12% VAT on importation, subject to certain conditions.
+Goods imported into the Philippines are subject to VAT at a rate of 12% based on the total value used by the Bureau of Customs for computing tariff and customs duties.
+This value includes customs duties, excise taxes (if any), and other charges incurred prior to the release from customs custody.

 Branches must register separately from the head or main office, although only one consolidated VAT return must be filed for the principal place of business or head office and its branches.